swift502/Krteq/README.md

 ## PCB

-The PCB is designed to be ordered from JLCPCB already assembled using the following parts.
+The PCB is designed to be ordered already assembled from JLCPCB with the following parts.

 | Part | Mfr | JLC |
 | --- | --- |  --- |